loxer/GT2roguelike/README.md

 <img src="https://github.com/daaning/GT2roguelike/blob/main/Assets/GIFs/akkufresser.gif" width="390" />

 ### jPhonius Maximus:
-Next to our "regular" enemies we have an gruesome boss battle against the great jPhonius Maximus who is your replacement.
+Next to our "regular" enemies we have a gruesome boss battle against the great jPhonius Maximus who is your replacement.
 Aggravated as you are, you set out to, at the very least, break its screen or empty its battery before yours runs out.

 ![alt text](Assets/GIFs/bossbattle.gif)